pwasem/ui5-shim-babel-polyfill/README.md

 ### Usage
 Register [core-js/stable](https://github.com/zloirock/core-js) and [regenerator-runtime/runtime](https://github.com/facebook/regenerator/tree/master/packages/regenerator-runtime) as resources your projects `manifest.json`.

-This will ensure both depenedencies will be included once in your app and all required polyfills will be available for your transpiled code.
+This will ensure both dependencies will be included once in your app and all required polyfills will be available for your transpiled code.
 ```json
 {
   "sap.ui5": {